sanskrit/raw_etexts_english/blogs/manasataramgini/2007-12-07_nakshatra-homa-as-per-the-kathaka-yajurvedins.md

 +++
-title = "nakShatra homa as per the kAThakaxa0yajurvedins"
+title = "nakShatra homa as per the kAThaka yajurvedins"

 +++
 The nakShatra homa as performed by the taittirIyaka-s utilizes the famed